Haile Gebrselassie: Retirement

 Currently, Haile is the former president of the Ethiopian Athletics Federation, has been selling Hyundai cars in Addis Ababa, Ethiopia, since 2009, and cooperates with Hyundai for the Marathon Motors Engineering factory there which started assembling the electric Hyundai Ioniq in July 2020.
 He has become a small-lot coffee farmer in Ethiopia.
 His coffees can be found under his estate name, Haile Estate, such as the Sun Dried Ethiopian Haile Estate Coffee, which is distributed by Starbucks Reserve.

 Business career

-Haile Gebrselassie ventured into an entrepreneurship career in 1995, investing earnings from his achievement that led to establishing companies.
+Haile Gebrselassie ventured into an entrepreneurship career in 1995, investing earnings from his sporting achievements that led to establishing companies.
 Until recent years, he has had 600 staff and offices every day.
-In 2010, Haile opened Haile Resorts in Lake Hawassa, and began quickly evolved its destination to Amhara, Oromia and Southern Nations, Nationalities, and People's Region, and has an office in Addis Ababa.
-Haile has a dealership for Hyundai cars in Ethiopia.
+In 2010, Haile opened Haile Resorts in Lake Hawassa, and the resort quickly expanded to include destinations in Amhara, Oromia, Southern Nations, Nationalities, and People's Region.
+He recently inaugurated the Grand Haile Resort in Addis Ababa headquartered in Lam Beret.
+Haile has a dealership for Hyundai cars in Ethiopia and started assembling Hyundai electric cars in 2020.

 Haile owned Marathon Motors, a vehicle business that also assembles Hyundai cars, and which recently rolled off the first electric car from its assembly plant.
 Haile owned several businesses and is involved in real estate projects and owns four hotels, a coffee plantation.
 In 2015, there was estimated 1,000 employees and reached 3,000 employees across his investments in Ethiopia and beyond.
 Haile currently received 30 million birr revenue from various businesses.

+Haile Gebrselassie is an ambassador for the German charity organisation "Menschen für Menschen", which is committed to the development of his home country of Ethiopia.